Photo GallerySorry there are no photos!

-Last month, a national survey by the Union of Concerned Scientists found 25 percent of American households could meet their daily driving needs with an electric car, so despite a limited selection thus far, we thought we’d ask.
+In December 2013, a national survey by the Union of Concerned Scientists found 25 percent of American households could meet their daily driving needs with an electric car, so despite a limited selection thus far, we thought we’d ask.

 Major manufacturers have been selling battery electric vehicles for more than three years, with a few models available for sale and/or lease in several markets.
 Even fewer EVs – Nissan Leaf, Mitsubishi i-MiEV, and Tesla Model S – are sold in all 50 states, but plug-in car sales almost doubled last year over 2012.